-When filing for bankruptcy, if you have equity in your residential home because your home is worth more than what you owe the mortgage lender, the homestead exemption can help you protect some or all of your nest egg.
+When filing for bankruptcy, if you have equity in your residential home, the homestead exemption can help you protect some or all of your nest egg.
 In this article, you'll learn:

 Bankruptcy exemption amounts vary by state, so the amount you'll be able to protect will depend on where you live (more below).
 Also, the bankruptcy chapter you file will determine what will happen to your home if you can't protect all of the equity.

 If your house has nonexempt equity in Chapter 7, the bankruptcy trustee will do the following:

 Making the required payment can be problematic if you have lots of nonexempt equity in your home.
-If you don't have the income to do so, it's unlikely that the court would approve or "confirm" your three- to five-year repayment plan.
+If you don't have enough income, it's unlikely that the court would approve or "confirm" your three- to five-year repayment plan.

 Example 1.
 Suppose your house is worth $500,000, but you still have a mortgage balance of $400,000.
 This means that your equity (the amount the trustee would net after a sale) in your home is $100,000.
 If your state has a homestead exemption greater than $100,000, you'd have nothing to worry about in bankruptcy.
 In a Chapter 7 case, you could use that exemption to keep the bankruptcy trustee from being able to sell your house to pay your creditors.
 In a Chapter 13 case, you wouldn't have to pay for any equity in your repayment plan.